CelestinBananas/ASTRON_APERTIF_DR1/docs/source/obs&proc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There is one dataset which has no polarized data products as a polarized calibrator was not able to be observed in the same observational setup.
 This is ObsID 200309042, field S1042+5324.

 In addition, the observation 200505057 was processed without a polarization calibrator.
 However, since it has no released processed data due to missing RTC and RTD and thus failing resolution requirements, it was not reprocessed.
 These observations can be manually reprocessed.
-Access to the raw data can be requested via the helpdesk.
+Access to the raw data can be requested via the `helpdesk <https://support.astron.nl/sdchelpdesk>`_.